Cubs Now!

 |

-I thought this was an interesting item.
 The Cincinatti Reds' opening day game against the Cubs sold out in 16 minutes.
 That compares to an hour last year.
 I'm guessing there were a fair number of Cubs fans who drove the demand.
 Right now, I'm itchin' to go, and all the Cubs fans I talk to are also.
 Single game tickets go on sale next Friday.
 I'm thinking I'll be at Wrigley, and it's going to be a mad house.

 |